bastien34/lo-extension-dev/README.rst

 - macros_directory : in this example, it is `python`.
 In some project, it is `macros`.

--addons_conf : it shouldn't be changed.
+-addons : it shouldn't be changed.
 The file holding menubar & toolbar conf.

 - menu_name : the label displayed in the menu bar.

-addons_conf.yml
+addons.yml
 ~~~~~~~~~~~~~~~
 This files has two main sections :